 This offer is confidential, non-obligational and free of charge.

 On site, telephone, and video consultations are possible.
-To make an appointment, please contact Mr. Englhart by phone or e-mail.
-For on site consultations please keep the current hygiene measures in mind.
+To make an appointment, please contact Ms. Jantek by email.
+For on-site consultations, please keep the current hygiene measures in mind.

 Psychological-Psychotherapeutic Counseling Center of the Studentenwerk Erlangen-Nuremberg at the Ansbach University of Applied Sciences